Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 mismatch will be bad for the transmitter, the power is low enough to not harm the PA.
 So this can be used as a self test of the transmitter and receiver while the board is in inactive mode.
-If the signal too hot, the AX5043 can reduce output power.
+If the signal too hot, the transmit AX5043 can reduce output power.

 If populated with the proper RF switches (the ones hooked to BOARD1\_RF\_IN\_BYPASS), this could be done on a simplex board, too.